-On January 10, 2024, the SEC approved an application under Rule 19b-4 of the Securities Exchange Act of 1934, as amended, by NYSE Arca to list the Shares of the Trust.
-Shares of the Trust began trading on NYSE Arca under the symbol "GBTC" on January 11, 2024.
-In connection with the uplisting of the Shares, the Sponsor authorized the commencement of the Trust's redemption program in reliance on Regulation M exemptive relief available to similarly situated commodity-based exchange traded products.
+On July 26, 2024, the SEC approved an application under Rule 19b-4 of the Securities Exchange Act of 1934, as amended, by NYSE Arca to list the Shares of the Trust.
+Shares of the Trust began trading on NYSE Arca under the symbol "BTC" on July 31, 2024.
+In connection with the listing of the Shares, the Sponsor authorized the commencement of the Trust's redemption program in reliance on Regulation M exemptive relief available to similarly situated commodity-based exchange-traded products.

 The Trust redeems Shares at such times and for such periods as determined by the Sponsor, but only in one or more whole Baskets.
 A Basket equals 10,000 Shares.
-As of December 31, 2023, each Share represented approximately 0.0009 of one Bitcoin.
 See "-Description of Creation and Redemption of Shares."
 The procedures by which an Authorized Participant can redeem one or more Baskets mirror the procedures for the creation of Baskets.
-The redemption of a Basket requires the delivery to the Authorized Participant of the number of Bitcoins represented by one Share immediately prior to such redemption multiplied by 10,000.
+The redemption of a Basket requires the delivery to the Authorized Participant of the amount of Bitcoin represented by one Share immediately prior to such redemption multiplied by 10,000.
 The Trust may from time to time halt redemptions, including for extended periods of time, for a variety of reasons, including in connection with forks, airdrops and other similar occurrences.

 The Sponsor may suspend the Trust's redemption program in its sole discretion, or the redemption program may otherwise become unavailable, which could cause the Shares to trade at a discount to the NAV per Share.
-See "Risk Factors-Risk Factors Related to the Offering-Any suspension or other unavailability of the Trust's redemption program may cause the Shares to trade at a discount to the NAV per Share."
+See "Item 1A.
+Risk Factors-Risk Factors Related to the Trust and the Shares-Any suspension or other unavailability of the Trust's redemption program may cause the Shares to trade at a discount to the NAV per Share."